Join my community and receive my free ebook! Subscribe now >>

 Now you supply your body with this fluid in a number of ways.

 Chronic dehydration is most times at the root of many of our diseases like high blood pressure and arthritis to name a few.
-Given the important role that water plays within your body let me show you how dehydration can wreck havoc on you.
+Given the important role that water plays within your body let me show you how dehydration can wreak havoc on you.

 First the best way to remain hydrated is to drink lots of water daily.
 I am talking more than eight glasses per day, especially after exercising and during the summer months.